actions-auto/.github/profile/README.md

 ## Hi there 👋

-You are welcome there, this organization is created to test different cations
+You are welcome there, this organization is created to test different actions